Les Pieds Nickelés: History

 The story features three main characters named Croquignol, Filochard, and Ribouldingue, three brothers who are good hearted but at the same time are indolent crooks and slackers, characteristics of anarchists.

 Les Pieds Nickelés was originally drawn in text comics format, with the text written beneath the images.
 Louis Forton had to struggle with his editors to use actual speech balloons, as was common in American comics.

 At the beginning of their "career", the 'nickel-plated feet' constantly clash with the police in various adventures where they rarely have the upper hand.
 Gradually, as the comic book became increasingly popular, the Pieds-Nickelés gain widened scope, complexity, and audacity.
 Over time, they are seen rubbing shoulders with the elite of their time, such as the President of France, the King of England, and the Kaiser of Germany.

-With the arrival of the First World War, the personalities of the Pied-Nickelés takes a new turn.
-They embody the popular French values of ingenuity and resourcefulness known as "System D." Operating behind the enemy lines under multiple guises, they constantly fool the "Boches" (French derogatory nickname for the Germans), portrayed as big heavy oafs who are easily fooled.
+With the arrival of the First World War, the personalities of the Pied-Nickelés take a new turn.
+They embody the popular French values of ingenuity and resourcefulness known as "System D." Operating behind enemy lines under multiple guises, they constantly fool the "Boches" (French derogatory nickname for the Germans), who are portrayed as large, gullible oafs.

 Louis Forton continued to draw the Pied Nickelés until his death in 1934, after which the series was taken over by Aristide Perré and Albert Badert.
 However, it was not until Pellos took over in 1948 that the Nickelés returned to success.
 The successive authors of the Nickelés thus changed the comics and evolved the comics in new directions.

 In 2010, Onapratut published a compilation of the contributions of Michel Baril, Aurélien Bédéneau, Fabien Bertrand, Paul Burckel, Ced, Clotka, Dib, François Duprat, Frédéric Duprat, Elric, Filak, Stéphane Girod and Olivier Ka., Lommsek, Alejandro Milà, Pasto, Radi, Loïc Senan, Thibaut Soulcié, Unter, Waltch, Wayne, Wouzit, Carali, Caza, Hardy, Hugot, Lamorthe, Laurel, Thierry Martin, O'Groj, Obion, Nancy Peña, Jeff Pourquié, Olivier Schwartz, Al Séverin, Walthéry, and Wasterlain.
 The cover design is the work of Pascal Rabaté.